iamnbutler/quest/prompts/setting.md

 To the east of Atheria lies the vast desert of Eriador, a harsh and unforgiving land that only the most skilled travelers dare to venture into.
 The nomadic tribes that roam the desert have a reputation for being fiercely independent and hostile to outsiders, making crossing the border a perilous journey.

-There is a growing presence of a militant offshoot of the Veiled Hand, known as the Shadowed Fist, has begun to alarm both the king and the kingdom's inhabitants.
-This group takes extreme measures against those still practicing magic.
-Their goals and members are unknown, threatening, and terrifying to ordinary people.
+The Shadowed Fist is a secret organization that operates outside the official recognition of the king and the Veiled Hand.
+This militant offshoot has been causing increasing alarm among both the ruling powers and ordinary citizens of Atheria.

+The group has been targeting citizens of Calendria and anyone with even a slight connection to the disbanded Sapphire Talon.
+The Shadowed Fist takes extreme measures against those still practicing magic, leaving no evidence behind and making the lives of anyone deemed too liberal with their use of magic a living hell.

+There are various theories about the Shadowed Fist, and their true goals and members remain unknown.
+Some people believe that they are the king's secret enforcer group, carrying out his orders to suppress any potential threat to the kingdom.
+Others see them as a group of anti-magic zealots who are capitalizing on the tension between the citizens of Calendria and the Veiled Hand.

+Regardless of their true motives, the presence of the Shadowed Fist is a growing concern in Atheria, and many fear that they will only bring more turmoil and suffering to a kingdom already on the brink of ruin.
 Introduction: Life in Sorrow's Reach

 The Village of Sorrow's Reach - The player character (PC) resides in a small village called Sorrow's Reach.
 Nestled in a valley surrounded by dense forests, the town is home to a close-knit community of a few hundred people.
 Among them are farmers, blacksmiths, weavers, and other tradespeople who form the backbone of the village's economy.
 Life in Sorrow's Reach is simple, and the villagers have survived by adapting to a non-magical way of life.
 A few individuals still practice small magics but keep their abilities hidden.